wpswings/woo-gift-cards-lite/readme.txt

 = Where do my customers’ gift cards get delivered? = The gift card gets delivered to the email ID the buyer enters in the email field at the time of purchase.

-= How can I redeem the gift card coupons at my retail store? = Yes, you can redeem gift card coupons at retail stores through the Point of Sale(POS) system.
+= How can I redeem WordPress gift card coupons at my retail store? = Yes, you can redeem gift card coupons at retail stores through the Point of Sale(POS) system.
 The plugin provides a free embed link that you can paste on any page in your website/POS system to create a portal for recharging/redeeming WooCommerce gift cards.
 You can then redeem the gift cards from that portal.

-= How many default templates are available in the Gift card plugin? = You get 4 default gift card templates with the plugin.
+= How many default templates are available in the Ultimate Gift card plugin? = You get 4 default gift card templates with the plugin.
 You can also customize those templates according to your requirements.

 = Can we restrict the categories for the use of a gift card? =